raspberrypilearning/hows-your-day/en/step_2.md

 ## Start up screen

-You may want your mood checker to be used by your friends and family.
+You may want your friends and family to share and use your mood checker.

-This means you can create a start-up screen to show instructions on how to use your program.
+This means you need to create a start-up screen to show some instructions for how to use it.

 <p style="border-left: solid; border-width:10px; border-color: #0faeb0; background-color: aliceblue; padding: 10px;">
   <span style="color: #0faeb0">**User experience**</span> design is an important part of creating a product.
 It means thinking about ways to make your programs easy to understand and use.